 • Small image + status line + lum histogram + RGB histogram + detailed shooting info

-Displays the last image taken (or the last image on the card).
-The EOS 5D Mark II is a shooting priority camera, which means that no matter what is displayed on the rear LCD this will be canceled if any of the camera’s photographic functions (example half-pressing the shutter release or AF-ON) are accessed.
+Displays the last image taken (or the previous image on the card).
+The EOS 5D Mark II is a shooting priority camera, which means that no matter what is displayed on the rear LCD, this will be canceled if any of the camera’s photographic functions (for example, half-pressing the shutter release or AF-ON) are accessed.

 |Quick Control Dial|

-Turn the Quick Control Dial to browse through images (the main dial can be used to jump images).
+Turn the Quick Control Dial to browse through images (the main dial can be used to jump pictures).

 Lens mount controls

-The last set of controls for the camera are located on the side of the lens mount.
-The smaller button is the depth of field preview button, while the bigger button is the lens release button.
-The depth of field preview button allows you to examine the depth of focus in the viewfinder or live view by stopping the lens down to the aperture that has been specified or selected.
+The last set of controls for the camera is located on the side of the lens mount.
+The smaller button is the depth of field preview button, while the more prominent button is the lens release button.
+The depth of field preview button allows you to examine the depth of focus in the viewfinder or live View by stopping the lens down to the aperture that has been specified or selected.

 Timings & File Sizes

-The Canon EOS 5D Mark II has undergone various performance upgrades, one of which is the adoption of the most recent Digic IV processor.
-This has allowed for an increase in the continuous shooting speed to 3.9 frames per second (from 3).
+The Canon EOS 5D Mark II has undergone various performance upgrades, including the adoption of the most recent Digic IV processor.
+This has increased the continuous shooting speed to 3.9 frames per second (from 3).
 Although it is far more precise than the other cameras in its category, this one is still slower than the others.

-Because of its relatively moderate continuous shooting speed and its large buffer, the original Canon 5D did not give the impression of being slow when it was being used.
-This meant that card write delays were uncommon, but the camera was by no means a speed demon.
-The 5D Mark II is an improvement over the 5D in that it has a larger buffer.
+Because of its relatively moderate continuous shooting speed and large buffer, the original Canon 5D did not give the impression of being slow when used.
+This meant that card write delays were uncommon, but the camera was not a speed demon.
+The 5D Mark II is an improvement over the 5D because it has a larger buffer.

-When combined with the faster transfer speed, this means that the 5D Mark II is capable of shooting up to 17 RAW images in a row (the specifications say 13, but we managed to achieve the higher figure with a UDMA card), or an unlimited amount of JPEGs.
-This ensures that the user will almost never reach the buffer limit and that the photographer, rather than the camera, will be the limiting element in terms of shooting speed.
+Combined with the faster transfer speed, this means that the 5D Mark II can shoot up to 17 RAW images in a row (the specifications say 13, but we managed to achieve a higher figure with a UDMA card), or an unlimited amount of JPEGs.
+This ensures that the user will rarely reach the buffer limit and that the photographer, rather than the camera, will be the limiting element in shooting speed.

 Notes Regarding Timing: Each time was measured as the average of three separate procedures.
-Unless otherwise specified, all durations were done on a JPEG Fine picture that was 5616 by 3744 pixels (approx. 3,526 KB per image).
+Unless otherwise specified, all durations were done on a JPEG Fine picture of 5616 by 3744 pixels (approx. 3,526 KB per image).